nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

   - *example:* `ToFinestTimeUUID('2012',12345)`
   - *basetime at start if 2012, with node data 12345, empty clock data*

-- long -> ToFinestTimeUUID(java.lang.String: baseTimeSpec, long: node, long: clock) -> java.util.UUID
+- long -> ToFinestTimeUUID(String: baseTimeSpec, long: node, long: clock) -> UUID
   - *notes:* Create version 1 timeuuids with a specific static node and specific clock data.
 This is useful for testing so that you can know that values are verifiable, even though in non-testing practice, you would rely on some form of entropy per-system to provide